1992–93 Phoenix Suns season: Regular season

 Meanwhile, Cedric Ceballos provided with 12.8 points and 5.5 rebounds per game, and also led the league with .576 in field-goal percentage, while Tom Chambers played a sixth man role off the bench, averaging 12.2 points and 4.7 rebounds per game, and Ainge contributed 11.8 points per game and 150 three-point field goals, also off the bench.
-Negele Knight contributed 6.1 points per game, but only played 52 games due to injury, first-round draft pick Oliver Miller from the University of Arkansas provided with 5.6 points, 4.9 rebounds and led the team with 1.8 blocks per game off the bench, and starting center Mark West averaged 5.3 points, 5.6 rebounds and 1.3 blocks per game.
+Negele Knight contributed 6.1 points per game, but only played 52 games due to injury, rookie center and first-round draft pick, Oliver Miller from the University of Arkansas, provided with 5.6 points, 4.9 rebounds and led the team with 1.8 blocks per game off the bench, and starting center Mark West averaged 5.3 points, 5.6 rebounds and 1.3 blocks per game.

 During the NBA All-Star weekend at the Delta Center in Salt Lake City, Utah, Barkley and Majerle were both selected for the 1993 NBA All-Star Game, as members of the Western Conference All-Star team, while Westphal was selected to coach the Western Conference.
 In addition, Majerle also participated in the NBA Three-Point Shootout, while Ceballos participated in the NBA Slam Dunk Contest for the second consecutive year; Ceballos won the Slam Dunk Contest the previous year.
-Majerle finished tied in fifth place in Defensive Player of the Year voting, while Ceballos finished tied in eleventh place in Most Improved Player voting, Ainge finished tied in second place in Sixth Man of the Year voting, with Chambers finishing in fifth place, and Westphal finished in fourth place in Coach of the Year voting.
+Majerle finished tied in fifth place in Defensive Player of the Year voting, while Ceballos finished tied in eleventh place in Most Improved Player voting, Ainge finished tied in second place in Sixth Man of the Year voting, behind Clifford Robinson of the Portland Trail Blazers, and with Chambers finishing in fifth place, and Westphal finished in fourth place in Coach of the Year voting.

-In the Western Conference First Round of the 1993 NBA playoffs, the Suns faced elimination as they trailed 2–0 against the 8th-seeded Los Angeles Lakers; however, they won the next three games, including a 112–104 overtime home win in Game 5 to advance in the Western Conference Semi-finals, where they defeated the 5th-seeded San Antonio Spurs in six games.
-In the Western Conference Finals, they defeated the Seattle SuperSonics in a full seven-game series, and reached the NBA Finals for the second time in franchise history.
-In the 1993 NBA Finals, the Suns lost to Michael Jordan, Scottie Pippen, and the 2-time defending NBA champion Chicago Bulls in six games.
-Following the season, Chambers signed as a free agent with the Utah Jazz.

-This season saw the debut of the new "Streaking Sun" logo alongside a changed shade of purple, which was featured on the front of the team's new jerseys.
-The new primary logo and uniforms would both remain in use until 2000.
-The season was also the Suns first at the new America West Arena; the new arena had a regular season attendance of 779,943 in 41 home games, the fifth highest total attendance in the league.
-The team sold-out the capacity 19,023 arena every game of the season.
+The Suns finished fifth in the NBA in home-game attendance, with an attendance of 779,943 at the America West Arena during the regular season; the team also sold-out all 41 of their home games during the season.